Crank: High Voltage: Plot

 Chev Chelios lands in the middle of an intersection after falling out of a helicopter.
-(Note: As depicted in Crank (2006)) He is scooped off the street by gangsters and removed from the scene.
-Three months later, Chev wakes up in a makeshift hospital and sees doctors removing his heart while Johnny Vang watches.
+(Note: As depicted in Crank (2006)) He is scooped off the street by gangsters before ambulances get there.
+Three months later, he wakes up in a makeshift hospital and sees Chinese doctors removing his heart while Johnny Vang watches.
 The doctors place an artificial heart in his chest.
-He wakes up later and escapes, noticing an external battery pack is attached to him.
-By interrogating a thug, he learns the location of Johnny Vang: the Cypress Social Club.
+Chev escapes, noticing an external battery pack attached to him.

-Chev calls Doc Miles, who says that Chev has been fitted with an AbioCor artificial heart.
-Miles informs Chev that once the external battery pack runs out, the internal battery will kick in and he will have 60 minutes before it stops working.
+Chev calls Doc Miles, a mafia surgeon, who says that Chev has been fitted with an AbioCor artificial heart.
+Once the external battery pack runs out, the internal battery will kick in and he will have 60 minutes before it stops working.
 Chev crashes his car, destroying the external battery pack.
-After getting directions from a driver, Chev has the driver use jumper cables on him to charge the internal battery.
-At the club, Chev loses Vang but picks up a prostitute named Ria, who sends him to a strip club where Vang is hiding out.
-In the club, Chev finds Eve, who is now working as a stripper.
+He asks a driver to use jumper cables on him to charge the internal battery.
+He tracks Vang to a social club, where a prostitute named Ria sends him to the strip club where Vang is hiding.
+In the club, Chev finds his girlfriend Eve, now working as a stripper.
 A group of Mexican mobsters, led by Chico, show up looking for Chev.
-After a gunfight, Chev learns that a mobster named "El Hurón" ("The Ferret") wants to kill him, but he doesn't find out why.
+Chev learns that a mobster named "El Hurón" ("The Ferret") wants to kill him, but he doesn't find out why.

-Chev commandeers a police cruiser with Eve and another stripper.
-The stripper tells Chev that he should look at the Hollywood Park Racetrack for Johnny Vang.
-Along the way, Chev meets Venus, the brother of Chev's deceased associate Kaylo.
-Wanting his help, Chev tells Venus that El Hurón was involved in his brother's death.
-At the horse track Chev begins losing energy again.
-Another call to Doc Miles informs him that friction will cause static electricity to power the internal battery.
-Eve arrives and has sex with Chev on the racetrack, which generates enough friction to charge the heart.
-Chev spots Vang and leaves Eve behind.
-Vang escapes, and Chev is about to be subdued by security when Don Kim picks Chev up in a limo.
-He informs Chev that there is a prominent leader in the Triads named Poon Dong, who was in need of a heart transplant and chose Chev's to replace his.
-Chev kills Don Kim and his henchmen upon learning that Don Kim wishes to return him to Poon Dong for a reward.
-Meanwhile, Venus calls in Orlando to assist in tracking down El Hurón.
+Another stripper tells Chev to go to the Hollywood Park Racetrack for Vang.
+On the way, he meets Venus, the brother of Chev's deceased informant Kaylo.
+Wanting his help, Chev tells Venus that El Hurón was involved in Kaylo's death.
+At the horse track, Chev begins losing energy again.
+Doc Miles informs him that friction will cause static electricity to power the internal battery.
+Eve has sex with Chev on the racetrack, which generates enough friction to charge the heart.
+Chev spots Vang, who escapes.
+Don Kim picks Chev up in a limo.
+He informs Chev that there is a prominent Triad leader named Poon Dong, who was in need of a heart transplant and chose Chev's to replace his after learning how Chev survived the events of the last film.
+Chev kills Don Kim upon learning that Don Kim intends to hand him over to Poon Dong.